MeaCulpitt/Zap/docs/validator.md

-# Blink: Validator Design
+# Zap: Validator Design

-The Blink Validator acts as a high-frequency auditor, ensuring that the network's "Edge" claims are backed by physical reality and high-performance hardware.
+The Zap Validator acts as a high-frequency auditor, ensuring that the network's "Edge" claims are backed by physical reality and high-performance hardware.

 ---